 How to Tell When a Stock Is Overvalued

-Many investors have asked the question of how to figure out when and if a stock's overvalued.
+Many investors have wondered how to figure out when and if a stock is overvalued and should not be at the top of their buying list.
 The price-to-earnings ratio provides a quick way to estimate a company's value, but it doesn't mean much until you understand how to interpret the result.

 A stock is considered overvalued when its current price isn't supported by its P/E ratio result or earnings projection.
 The P/E ratio is also known as an earnings multiple.
 If a company's stock price is 50 times earnings, for example, it's likely overvalued compared to a company that's trading for 10 times earnings.

 Although some investors believe the stock market is efficient and the average investor would not have information fast enough to identify overvalued stocks because it's factored into stock prices almost immediately, fundamental analysts believe you'll always find overvalued or undervalued stocks in the market because of investor irrationality.